Baclofen for Alcohol Withdrawal

 • Treat facial nerve pain

 It’s well established that baclofen is effective at helping to alleviate pain, reduce muscle spasms, and allow for greater mobility.
 It works by depressing the central nervous system and relaxing your muscles.
+Baclofen acts as a GABA B receptor agonist, which helps restore calming neural effects and mitigate withdrawal symptoms.
+Typical dosages for oral baclofen range from 30 mg/day to 90 mg/day, depending on the condition being treated.
 Baclofen is not the first line of defense for certain issues, such as lower back pain, because of its potential for abuse and side effects.
 It’s usually prescribed for short-term use to minimize the risk of addiction.

 Whether you’ll tolerate baclofen varies on an individual basis.
+Higher doses or high-dose baclofen may increase the risk of side effects, so careful monitoring is important.
 Potential side effects include:

 • Confusion